 All living things deteriorate with age, and it can be heartbreaking to think of our dogs reaching their end-of-life stages.
 Of course, most pet owners would take time from their own lives to extend the lives of their beloved labradoodle companions beyond the 13 to 15-year life expectancy.
 Since that’s not possible, several things pet parents can do to ensure that their Labradoodles live as long, healthily, and happily as possible through preventive care, activity, and love.

 - Proper Feeding Schedule—avoiding canine obesity

 - Physical Activity—encouraging physical health through walks and playing on a daily basis

 - Grooming—ensuring the health of the skin, coats, paws, nails, ears, etc.

 - Mental Stimulation—providing training, learning, and playtime to develop and maintain acuity

 - Love and Affection—returning the kindness, loyalty, and love that Labradoodles extend to their owners

 Labradoodles are one of the most devoted, loving, and companionable breeds.
-Therefore, it’s important for their pet owners to not just work at extending their lives, but making sure to provide as healthy and joyous an existence as possible for these dogs.
+Whether they are a service dog or family pet, it’s important for the dog owner to not just work at giving them a long lifespan, but making sure to provide as healthy and joyous an existence as possible for these dogs.